susanw1/zscript/RCode.md

 The RCode receiver, if it supports I2C, must do its best to avoid bus locking (where the slave misses one or more clock signals during a read, and jams the bus), but in the event it occurs:
 	Should attempt, if possible to recover, by clocking SCL until SDA is released, the sending a stop bit (releasing SDA while SCL floats high)
-	Or if this is not possible (e.g. uncooperative Arduino libraries), should reset using watchdog, and recognise the SDA low, SCL high condition on startup, and, as above, release the bus.
+	Or if this is not possible (e.g. uncooperative Arduino libraries), must reset using watchdog, and recognise the SDA low, SCL high condition on startup, and, as above, release the bus.
-	The first approach is preferable, but the number of attempts taken should be reported back, with the second approach, no such reporting is necessary, as the sender should recognise the reset notification, or generally send a retry.
+	The first approach is preferable, but the number of attempts taken must be reported back, with the second approach, no such reporting is necessary, as the sender must recognise the reset notification, or send a retry.
 	If a watchdog reset is performed like this, then the receiver must start up not activated, so as to not perform half commands, relying on other status which may have been lost.
 The I2C bus system works both for systems with multiple I2C ports, and those with bus repeaters which can be switched off.
 This means a device with only 1 I2C port can have multiple buses.
 	The bus repeater system is referred to below as 'switching', and the I2C port itself as the 'unswitched' side.